oweneldridge/audiobook-creator-tts/README.md

 📝 Enter your text:
 (Type END on a new line when finished)
-(Minimum 10 characters required)

-Today's meeting covered the quarterly results.
+Today's meeting covered quarterly results.
 We discussed revenue growth and market expansion.
-Action items were assigned to each team member.
+Action items were assigned to each team.
 END

 ✅ Received 152 characters

-[Processing continues...]
+🔄 Processing...
 ```

+---

 ### Example 3: CLI Mode (Automation)